Aleph-Alpha/pharia-engine/README.md

 cp .env.example .env
 ```

-Now, you can run the Kernel with
+Now, you can run the Engine with

 ```sh
 cargo run